toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 Pipeline
 ########

-The core algorithm of the architecture is the Detection pipeline allowing to host any type of :ref:`models <models_explanation>` in a flexible manner, allowing for an arbitrary number of models.
+The core algorithm is the detection pipeline which includes various :ref:`models <models_explanation>` at each stage of the pipeline.
 It is an instance of :py:class:`~pyxel.pipelines.DetectionPipeline` class.
+Each model's input parameters can be configured using the ``YAML`` configuration file.

 Inside the pipeline the :ref:`models <models_explanation>` are grouped into different levels per detector type mirroring the operational principles of the detector, for example